Skip to main content

 9. Be mindful of your tone

 Be mindful of your voice and tone because you don’t want to come off as negative or rude.
-After all, you don’t know how someone may interpret your email.
+After all, you don’t know how someone in the business world may interpret your email.
 Make sure to use positive, friendly language and refrain from negative words.

 It’s also best to avoid humor, sarcasm, too many exclamation points, and all capital letters.
 All caps and exclamation marks can make it seem like you’re yelling at the reader.